Uni-MMMU: A Massive Multi-discipline Multimodal Unified Benchmark: Experiments

 \subsection{Validity of Uni-MMMU}

 To validate the efficacy of the LLM-based evaluation components in our methodology, we sampled 150 model outputs from across the Math, Science, and Code tasks.
 These samples were independently scored by professional human annotators and by a more powerful commercial model, Gemini-2.5-pro, using the identical scoring rubrics as our LLM judge.
-To facilitate a binary comparison for the Code task, we converted the multi-point image scores into a binary metric: an image was considered a positive sample if both its `Shape\&Color` and `Position` scores were greater than or equal to 4, and a negative sample otherwise.
-As shown in the Tab.~\ref{tab:agreement}, we report the Cohen's Kappa coefficient, a metric that measures inter-rater agreement while correcting for the possibility of agreement occurring by chance and is robust to imbalanced class distributions.
-The evaluator designed in our method demonstrates a Cohen’s Kappa coefficient in the 0.6 to 0.8 range when compared with both human evaluators and Gemini-2.5-pro, indicating substantial agreement.
+To facilitate a binary comparison for the Code task, we converted the multi-point image scores into a binary metric: an image was considered a positive sample if both its `Shape\&Color' and `Position' scores were greater than or equal to 4, and a negative sample otherwise.
+As shown in Tab.~\ref{tab:agreement}, we report the Cohen's Kappa coefficient, a metric that measures inter-rater agreement while correcting for the possibility of agreement occurring by chance and is robust to imbalanced class distributions.
+The evaluator designed in our method demonstrates a Cohen's Kappa coefficient in the 0.6 to 0.8 range when compared with both human evaluators and Gemini-2.5-pro, indicating substantial agreement.
 Notably, the consistency for textual evaluations was even higher, demonstrating the strong discriminative performance in assessing understanding capabilities.
+To complement the binary Cohen's Kappa with a more fine-grained measure, we additionally computed the Pearson correlation on the full 6-level scale of the Code Rendering task (707 samples), yielding coefficients of $0.84$ for Shape\&Color and $0.76$ for Position, further confirming strong agreement between the VLM judge and human annotators.